Facebook

 A child prodigy on the violin, he always had an affinity for music that sent him into a trance state.
 Moving to New York City in 1998, Tuomas explored World music and recognized the value of oral traditions.
 This epiphany led him back to his Finnish roots, where he discovered the intersection of Siberian shamanic music with Finnish laments.

 By 2001, Tuomas was back in Finland, evolving his Shamanviolin performance and integrating his compositions with musical traditions from the Eurasian Arctic.
-This journey also led him to teach laments, revitalizing this almost-extinct musical tradition.
+This journey also led him to teach laments, revitalising this almost-extinct musical tradition.

 Today, Tuomas continues to travel the globe, performing with Shamanviolin, while also conducting workshops on shamanic traditions and music.
-As a current doctoral student at the Sibelius-Academy, he's uniting traditions, times, and cultures, inviting all into a transcendent musical experience exclusively through the soundscapes of Shamanviolin.